Tearful Watson wins Masters in playoff

 Oosthuizen thrust both arms skywards before high-fiving his caddie, having recorded the first albatross, or double-eagle, at the second hole and only the fourth ever at the Masters.

-Although Oosthuizen bogeyed the fourth and the 10th for his lead to be cut to one, he regained control with birdies at the 13th and 15th and several clutch par putts before being caught by the charging Watson.
+Although Oosthuizen bogeyed the fourth and the 10th for his lead to be cut to one, he regained control with birdies at the 13th and 15th before being caught by the charging Watson.

 Fan favourite Mickelson had been one stroke behind overnight but he left himself with too much ground to make up after an adventurous triple-bogey at the par-three fourth.

-After his tee shot deflected off the grandstand into bamboo trees left of the green, the American hit two poor right-handed shots then struck his fourth into a bunker from where he got up and down for a six.
+After pushing his tee shot into bamboo shoots left of the green, the American hit two poor right-handed shot then struck his fourth into a bunker from where he got up and down for a six.

 Woods rued his tendency to allow old habits to creep back into a swing he has grooved with coach Sean Foley over the last two years.